wangykev/CISCOR-V2-Motor-Control/README.md

 # Joystick Control

 This repo also contains code for a control node where two joysticks can control an ak70-10 motor and ak80-64.
-The ak80-64 doesn't seem to work.
+The ak80-64 works but is extremely slow and wont respond to movement unless there is a large enough error to overcome friction.
+The ak70 works very well.

+If spun past the +/- 12.5 radian maximums the joystick will need to be spun back up/down until its within the +/- 12.5 radian range.

 To run,
 ```bash